 Whose Insurance Pays for Rental Car Costs After a Car Crash?

-Posted on behalf of Lynch Law Firm on Jan 28, 2022 in Car Accidents News
+Posted on behalf of Lynch Law Firm on January 28, 2022 in Car Accident News.
+Updated on May 25, 2023

 If you were involved in an accident that left your vehicle badly damaged, you may be wondering what your options are for getting a temporary replacement vehicle while yours is being repaired.